MCDONALD LAKE, BARRY COUNTY

 YANKEE SPRINGS

-It takes some effort to get on the water at McDonald Lake.
+The directions to McDonald Lake are easier than they sound.
 A unmaintained county road heads south from M179, just east of the Norris Road intersection.
 There is a house with a white fence on the corner.
 At first glance, the road looks like the driveway to the house, but it is a public road.
 It’s more like a trail than a road.

-When you come to the North Country Trail kiosk on the left, there will be a McDonald Lake sign post and a side trail on the right.
-The side trail will take you to the lake access.
+When you come to the North Country Trail signage on the left, there will be a McDonald Lake signpost and a side trail on the right.
+The side trail will take you to a small parking area.
+Immediately past the parking area, the trail makes a hard left.
+Next, turn right on a unimproved trail that ends at the bottom of a hill, next to the lake.

 Unknown's avatar